 French love protests

-Bastille Day is the French national day, and it’s linked to the French revolution.
-The people went in the street and protested against the royalty.
+Bastille Day is the French national day, and it’s linked to the French Revolution.
+The people went into the street and protested against the royalty.
 It ended up with many heads cut off, including the famous Queen Marie Antoinette.
-The French kings are long gone, the guillotine is ancient history (though, only since the 1970s!), but the protests have never stopped.
-French are regularly down in the streets, blocking roads or trains, to defend their rights and show their dissatisfaction to the government.
+The French kings are long gone, and the guillotine is ancient history (though only since the 1970s!), but the protests have never stopped.
+French are regularly down in the streets, blocking roads or trains, to defend their rights and show their dissatisfaction with the government.

 French can’t speak English